 Remember, they will only be 'active' if the beam of light above them is present.
 You can see these very far away - from any corner of the map, in fact - so they won't be easily missed.

 Getting into Black Ops 4?
 For Blackout, we recommend our bit list of Black Ops 4 Blackout tips, tricks, battle royale differences and things to know, or alternatively learning more about the Blackout map, all the Mystery Box and zombie locations for useful loot, how to get Merits fast to level Eschelons, and finding out how Blackout character mission unlocks work.
 We also have a Blackout Challenges and Black Ops 4 Dark Ops list.
-Meanwhile, here's how to unlock Create a Class in Black Ops 4 multiplayer and finally details on the best Blackout weapons, guns and multiplayer weapon damage stats.
+Meanwhile, here's how to unlock Create a Class in Black Ops 4 multiplayer and finally details on Black Market tiers and gaining levels fast, the Halloween event rewards, end date and timesbest Blackout weapons, guns and multiplayer weapon damage stats.

 Other things you should know about Blackout Mystery Boxes and zombie spawn locations